USS Salem (CA-139): Film

 Salem was featured in the 2016 feature film The Finest Hours directed by Craig Gillespie.
-She served as the set of the tanker which broke in two off of Cape Cod on 15 February 1952 making for the most daring and notable United States Coast Guard search and rescues.
+She served as the set of the tanker which broke in two off of Cape Cod on 15 February 1952.
 Many machinery spaces and passageways were used for filming and can be spotted throughout the movie.

 Television

 The ship was featured on Ghost Hunters.
 In late 2016, USS Salem partnered with Ghost Ship Harbor, to create a haunted attraction on the deck of the ship.
 The event was a fundraiser for USS Salem and saw thousands of people visit the ship during the month of October to see the haunted houses that were built.
 In 2017 Fodor's ranked it the scariest haunted house in Massachusetts.